 Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+The RISP CEU reviews quarterly updates from the RMV to determine they are continuing to meet compliance standards.

-7 - Public Education and Outreach
+Part 2 Section 7 - Public Education and Outreach